Golimorph/VICTOR/raspberry/README.md

 This is the raspberrypi c++ code repository where most of the caluclation and work is done.
-This code acts as a brige between the outside (socket) and the arduino in victor (I2C) which controls the movements of tracks and robot arm of victor.
+This code acts as a brige between the outside (socket) and the arduino in victor (UART) which controls the movements of tracks and robot arm of victor.